Shaier/ML-Algorithms-One-SD/Algorithms.md

 ML Algorithms: One SD (s)

+The obvious questions to ask when facing a wide variety of machine learning algorithms, is “which algorithm is better for a specific task, and which one should I use?”
+Answering these questions vary depending on several factors, including: (1) The size, quality, and nature of data; (2) The available computational time; (3) The urgency of the task; and (4) What you want to do with the data.

+In this project I tried to display and briefly explain the main algorithms (though not all of them) that are available for different tasks as simply as possible.

 1. Regression Algorithms:
 •	Ordinary Least Squares Regression (OLSR)- a method in Linear Regression for estimating the unknown parameters by creating a model which will minimize the sum of the squared errors between the observed data and the predicted one (observed values and estimated values).
 •	Linear Regression- used to estimate real values (cost of houses, number of calls, total sales etc.) based on continuous variable.